9. Kernel tuning — [tune] and the per-app tune sidecar

 Note

-A manifest with no entry for a function falls through to its fallback= — a manifest written before a kernel family landed must not silently drop that family to the reference tier.
+A sidecar with no entry for a function falls through to its fallback= — a sidecar written before a kernel family landed must not silently drop that family to the reference tier.
 An explicit "reference" entry forces the original body.

 A library that owns tuned kernels declares one scope: